danjulio/weeBell_bluetooth/readme.md

 Although not inclusive of the history of [spandsp (Steve's website)](https://www.soft-switch.org/), you can read about David Rowe's experience building OSLEC on his website starting with [this](http://www.rowetel.com/?p=18) post.

-What is fun is this code that used to have to run on [then] high-end computer processors or dedicated DSP chips can now run, unmodified, on inexpensive embedded processors like the ESP32 (an email conversation with David encouraged me to pursue using his code as he felt the ESP32 should be fully capable of running his algorithm).
+What is fun is that code that used to have to run on [then] high-end computer processor or dedicated DSP chips can now run, unmodified, on inexpensive embedded processors like the ESP32.
+In fact, an email conversation with David encouraged me to pursue using his code as he felt the ESP32 should be fully capable of running his algorithm.

 ## Building the project
 The project was developed using Espressif IDF v4.4.4 and creates firmware to run on [gCore](https://github.com/danjulio/gCore).
 The project is contained in the ```gcore_pots_bt``` directory.
 These instructions assume that the IDF is installed and configured in a shell window (instructions at Espressif's [Getting Started](https://docs.espressif.com/projects/esp-idf/en/v4.4.4/esp32/get-started/index.html) web page).